-Toolbox | RNA Structure () Evaluate Structure Hypothesis ()
+Tools | RNA Structure () Evaluate Structure Hypothesis ()

-If you have selected sequences before choosing the Toolbox action, they are now listed in the Selected Elements window of the dialog.
+If you had selected sequences before running the tool, those sequences will be listed in the Selected Elements pane of the dialog.
 Use the arrows to add or remove sequences or sequence lists from the selected elements.
-Note, that the selected sequences must contain a structure hypothesis in the form of manually added constraint annotations.
+Note that the selected sequences must contain a structure hypothesis in the form of manually added constraint annotations.

-Click Next to adjust evaluation parameters (see figure 22.23).
+Click Next to adjust evaluation parameters (see figure 24.23).